pawelptak/glosy/README.md

   ```
   pip install -r requirements.txt
   ```

-TODO: the line below doesnt work yet
+- Edit the environment variables of your system and add a variable named `TTS_HOME` that will contain the absolute path of the `..\glosy\src\TTS\models\` folder (On Windows put the path without any quotes).
-- Download the `checkpoint.pth` file of the desired model and put it inside the `TTS/models/[model_dir]` directory.
+- Download the `checkpoint.pth` file of the desired model and put it inside the `TTS/models/tts/[model_dir]` directory.
 URLs to the model files can be found here: https://github.com/idiap/coqui-ai-TTS/blob/dev/TTS/.models.json.
 For example for the openvoice_v1, the file can be found under https://huggingface.co/myshell-ai/OpenVoice/resolve/main/checkpoints/converter/checkpoint.pth.

 ## Credits
 This app is mainly based on https://github.com/idiap/coqui-ai-TTS which is a fork of https://github.com/coqui-ai/TTS.